2024 Ukrainian cyberattacks against Russia: June

 In early June, HUR cyber operatives conducted a widespread attack on various Russian government websites, including those of key ministries such as the ministries of Justice, Defense, Information Technology and Communications, Finance, Internal Affairs, Industry and Energy, and Emergency Situations.
 The disruptions extended to civilian services, with local reports indicating several wedding cancellations due to system outages.
 Attacks on the United Aircraft Company (UAC), Russia's primary advanced aircraft manufacturer, impacted its operations and caused its website to be rendered inaccessible for an extended period.
 HUR reported that its primary method of cyberattack was by using distributed denial-of-service (DDoS) attacks.

 On June 12, coinciding with Russia Day, Ukrainian hackers targeted the online systems of multiple Russian airports, causing flight disruptions.
 Targeted airports included Yuzhno-Sakhalinsk's airport, Moscow Domodedovo Airport, and Saratov's Gagarin Airport, delaying flights mainly destined for Sochi, Bodrum, and Moscow.
 The attack also forced airplanes to divert to Samara and Ulyanovsk.
-Prior to the attack, cyber-specialists accessed the official website server of the Stavropol Region's State Duma, adding a banner containing the phrase "Hold on, we will liberate you!" and depicted Red Square bearing Ukrainian flags, shortly before targeting the airports.
+Prior to the attack, cyber-specialists accessed the official website server of the Stavropol Region's State Duma, adding a banner containing the phrase "Hold on, we will liberate you!" and depicting a Red Square bearing Ukrainian flags, shortly before targeting the airports.

 Shortly after on June 14, the HUR cooperated with the BO Team hacker group to attack Russian municipal web resources, primarily targeting the Ulyanovsk regional administration's digital infrastructure.
 The attack resulted in considerable damage to the administration's IT systems, where two hypervisors and communication devices were reportedly disabled, while ten virtual machines and one personal computer were destroyed.
 Additionally, the operation led to the erasure of approximately 20 terabytes of data.
 Prior to the main assault, the hackers engaged in a phishing campaign that targeted other local government bodies, courts, and members of the public.

 As part of the operation, the attackers published a fabricated order on the Ulyanovsk administration's website.
 This false directive, attributed to Mayor A.E.
 Boldakin, called for public demonstrations.
 The infiltration also provided the BO Team access to sensitive documents, including reports on military recruitment practices.
-These documents reportedly referred to Ulyanovsk residents reported for "bypassing of candidates for military service" as "targeted individuals".
+These documents reportedly referred to Ulyanovsk residents reported for "bypassing of candidates for military service" as "targeted individuals."

 On June 26, Russian-occupied Crimea's largest internet providers were targeted by intense cyberattacks.